-Unlike these warmly spiced fall cookies, this list of summer cookies is light, bright, and full of incredible fruity and zesty flavor.
+Unlike warmly spiced fall cookies, this list of summer cookies is light, bright, and full of incredible fruity and zesty flavor.

 After all, what’s better on a hot day than a bite of something sweet and loaded with lime, pineapple, and coconut goodness?